-Admission Arrangements for 2025/26
+Admission Arrangements for 2026/27

-Last reviewed November 2023 Next review October 2024 Review period Annually Reviewed by LGB Headteacher Signature: Anthony Flack Chair of Governors Signature: Helen Quenet
+Last reviewed February 2025 Next review January 2026 Review period Annually Reviewed by FGB Headteacher Signature: Anthony Flack Anthony flock Chair of Governors Signature: Helen Quenet #

+The Governing Board is the admitting authority for the school and determined the admission arrangements.
+The last consultation on the admission arrangements by the Governing Board was for the 2022/2023 academic year.
 At Townsend, our vision 'Achievement For All, Respect For All' is underpinned by the concept of 'Love your neighbour' from the story of the Good Samaritan, Luke 10:25-37.
 We value everyone, and show love and respect for ourselves and others, setting high standards and supporting each other so that we can all flourish.
 The concept of 'love your neighbour' is taught in three strands: